matlink/gplaycli/README.md

 Installation
 ============

+Pip
+---
 - Best way to install it is using pip3: `pip3 install gplaycli` or `pip3 install gplaycli --user` if you are non-root
-- Cleanest way is using virtualenv: `virtualenv gplaycli; cd gplaycli; source bin/activate`, then either `pip install gplaycli` or `git clone https://github.com/matlink/gplaycli && pip3 install ./gplaycli/`.
+- Cleanest way is using virtualenv: `virtualenv gplaycli; cd gplaycli; source bin/activate`, then either `pip3 install gplaycli` or `git clone https://github.com/matlink/gplaycli && pip3 install ./gplaycli/`.
 Make sure `virtualenv` is initialized with Python 3.
 If it's not, use `virtualenv -p python3`.

 Debian installation
 --------------------